 Making Homes Affordable

-Be aware that a new federal program may help you if you’re having trouble paying your mortgage on your primary residence, and the mortgage was dated before January 1, 2009 and is for less than $729,000 Your mortgage (including principal, interest, taxes, and insurance and associations dues) requires you to pay more than 31% of your current gross income.
+Be aware that a new federal program may help you if you’re having trouble paying your mortgage on your primary residence, if the mortgage was dated before January 1, 2009 and is for less than $729,000.
+Your mortgage (including principal, interest, taxes, and insurance and associations dues) requires you to pay more than 31% of your current gross income.

 If you want to save your home and are unable to complete a workout or refinance, you may want to consider filing a chapter 13 bankruptcy.
 Once you file a bankruptcy, the foreclosure case will be "stayed" (stopped), at least temporarily.
 When you file a chapter 13 petition, you are asking the bankruptcy court to approve a "plan" where you make monthly plan payments and catch up on your past due mortgage debt in a period of time between 3 and 5 years.

 If the court thinks you can afford the proposed plan, it will confirm the plan and give you a chance to make your payments and complete the plan.
 If the court thinks you cannot afford a plan, or if you do not follow through on your plan payments, or you do not file your bankruptcy properly, your bankruptcy will be dismissed and the lender will go back to foreclosure court.
 The lender will also go back to foreclosure court if you don't make your ongoing mortgage payments.
 If this happens, it will increase what you owe to the lender.